 Major Ruby Conferences

 - Every year since 2001, Ruby Central, Inc. has produced RubyConf, the International Ruby conference.
 Attendance grew by a factor of ten between 2001 and 2006.
 RubyConf has provided a forum for presentations about Ruby technologies by their creators, including talks by Nathaniel Talbot on Test Unit, Jim Weirich on Rake, David Heinemeier Hansson on Ruby on Rails, Why the Lucky Stiff on the YAML library, and Sasada Koichi on YARV.
 Matz has attended, and spoken at, all the RubyConfs but one.

 - The first Japanese Ruby conference, RubyKaigi 2006, took place in Odaiba.
 RubyKaigi provides many new and exciting talks by Matz and other Rubyists in every year.

 - EuRuKo (European Ruby Conference)

 - The first annual European Ruby Conference (EuRuKo) was held in Karlsruhe, Germany, in 2003.
 Organized by a team of German Rubyists including Armin Roehrl and Michael Neumann, EuRuKo emerged as the second annual Ruby event, starting two years after RubyConf.

 Regional Ruby Conferences

-Ruby Central has also teamed up with SDForum to produce the Silicon Valley Ruby Conference, entering its second year in 2007.
+Ruby Central had also teamed up with SVForum (previously known as SDForum) to produce the Silicon Valley Ruby Conference, which took place in 2006 and in 2007.